strimzi/strimzi.github.io/_posts/2023-01-22-auto-restarting-connectors.md

     lastRestartTimestamp: "2023-01-22T23:04:24.386944356Z"
 ```

-If you want, you can send another batch of messages to see it fail again and check that with every restart, the restart counter increases and it takes longer before the next restart happens.
+If you want, you can send another batch of messages to see it fail again, and check that with every restart the restart counter increases and takes longer before the next restart happens.
 Or you can stop sending messages.
-In that case, the connector and its task will keep running and after some time, the auto-restart counter will reset to 0 again.
+In that case, the connector and its task keeps running and the auto-restart counter eventually resets to 0 again.
 The reset of the auto-restart counter is logged in the operator logs as well:

 ```
 2023-01-22 23:26:24 INFO  AbstractConnectOperator:660 - Reconciliation #100(timer) KafkaConnect(myproject/my-connect): Resetting the auto-restart status of connector echo-sink
 ```

-### Mirror Maker 2
+### MirrorMaker 2

-So far, we talked only about Kafka Connect.
+So far, we've only talked about Kafka Connect.
-But when using Strimzi to run Kafka Mirror Maker 2, Strimzi will deploy it on top of Kafka Connect as well.
+Strimzi runs Kafka MirrorMaker 2 on top of Kafka Connect.
-And you can use the same mechanism to restart the Mirror Maker 2 connectors as well.
+So you can actually use the same mechanism to restart MirrorMaker 2 connectors too.
-The only difference is that this time, you would configure it in the `KafkaMirrorMaker2` custom resource:
+The only difference is that you configure it in the `KafkaMirrorMaker2` custom resource:

 ```yaml
 apiVersion: kafka.strimzi.io/v1beta2